Here's a question one of my Facebook friends asked recently. I thought you might find it interesting or have something to add.

 Figure out what other people are tagging content with that is relevant to the topic of your content.
 The easiest way is to use the search bar in Facebook.

 Think of keywords or key phrases you might (or did) use for your post.
 Add a hash symbol “#” and remove the spaces.
 Now you have a tag you can search to see if it's popular enough to help your post.

 You want to find a tag that has many people using it.
 If you can count on one hand the number of people using that hashtag, it's not a good choice for exposure.

 If you're seeing posts from a while ago, that's not necessarily a bad thing.
 When you look at the like, comment, and share counts, you'll see what I meant about gaining priority.
 Despite these posts being years old in some cases, they are on top because people found them interesting enough to act on them.

 Once you find a tag that is popular, add it to you post.
 Limit your hashtags to one or two max.
 If you find more, that's great.
 Save them for another post or use them if you repost this in the future.

 If you want to learn more about using hashtags on facebook, here is a beginner's guide that goes a little more in depth.

-Oh yeah, I almost forgot but it's worth mentioning even if it's nothing more than a reminder.
+Oh yeah, this should go without saying but it's worth a reminder.
 Be real and add value to the conversation.
 If you want people to see and interact with your posts, be real, be you, and be helpful.